 What is the biggest question I have?

-Note: there is research trails underway for both medication Day 40 of 99 Days to FASDay: Psychotropic Medication Algorithm for FASD and nutritional supplements Day 39 of 99 Days to FASDay: Choline Shows Promise for FASD!
+Note: there are research trials underway for both medication Day 40 of 99 Days to FASDay: Psychotropic Medication Algorithm for FASD and nutritional supplements Day 39 of 99 Days to FASDay: Choline Shows Promise for FASD!

-How when we are much older, and there is no one after us, how do we make sure that she will be safe in this world, that she will be having a home and not end up on the street.
-How do we access services, how do we access funds …
+- How when we are much older, and there is no one after us, how do we make sure that she will be safe in this world, that she will be having a home and not end up on the street.
+How do we access services, and how do we access funds?

 If you have 10 minutes, I would encourage you to watch the video.
 It is powerful.
-Share this blog post series, share the video on social media (hit share on the video below) or visit the FASD Caregiver Success page on Facebook.
-Link can be found here: fasd on the web
+Share this blog post series, and share the video on social media from the FASD Caregiver Success page on Facebook.

 Tomorrow we pass the halfway mark on our 99 Day Journey and look at the Birth of FASDay.